-Products.
-66 - 319.
-On information and belief, the Syncplicity '017 Products receive asymmetric key information (e.g., a public/private key pair), comprising at least asymmetric encryption key information (e.g., private key encryption information) and asymmetric decryption key information (e.g., public key decryption information). - 320.
-On information and belief, the Syncplicity '017 Products use a cryptographic intermediary (e.g., a key handling/cryptographic intermediary) to negotiate a new cryptographic comprehension function (e.g., new session-specific cryptographic key, cipher suite, cryptographic mode of operation, initial conditions, and/or other cryptographic comprehension information) between two parties to a communication (e.g., two parties to a secure communication). - 321.
-On information and belief, the Syncplicity '017 Products process the information to invert the cryptographic comprehension function (e.g., the initial session-specific cryptographic key, cipher suite, cryptographic mode of operation, initial conditions, and/or other cryptographic comprehension information) and impose the new cryptographic comprehension function (e.g., the new session-specific cryptographic key, cipher suite, cryptographic mode of operation, initial conditions, and/or other cryptographic comprehension information) in an integral process, in dependence on at least the asymmetric cryptographic key information (e.g., in an integral elliptical curve and/or envelope encryption process, in dependence on at least RSA, ECDHE, or other types of asymmetric key information), without providing the intermediary (e.g., the key-handling/cryptographic intermediary) with sufficient asymmetric key information to decrypt the processed information.
+260. On information and belief, the AT&T '017 Product enables negotiating a new cryptographic comprehension function between two parties to a communication using an intermediary.
+For example, on information and belief, AT&T uses a cryptographic intermediary (e.g., a KMS key handling/cryptographic intermediary) to negotiate a new cryptographic comprehension function (e.g., new session-specific cryptographic key, cipher suite, cryptographic mode of operation, initial conditions, and/or other cryptographic comprehension information) between two parties to a communication (e.g., two parties to a communication (e.g., message sender/message receiver) and/or two parties to a KMS communication (e.g., KMS host/KMS customer).

+261. On information and belief, the AT&T '017 Product enables processing the information to invert the cryptographic comprehension function and impose the new cryptographic comprehension function in an integral process, in dependence on at least the asymmetric cryptographic key information, without providing the intermediary with sufficient asymmetric cryptographic key information to decrypt the processed information.
+For example, on information and belief, AT&T processes the information (e.g., message information and/or KMS cryptographic key information) to invert the cryptographic comprehension function (e.g., the initial session-specific cryptographic key, cipher suite, cryptographic mode of operation, initial conditions, and/or other cryptographic comprehension information) and impose the new cryptographic mode of operation, initial conditions, and/or other cryptographic engine function (e.g., the new session-specific cryptographic key, cipher suite, cryptographic mode of operation, initial conditions, and/or other cryptographic comprehension information) in an integral process, in dependence on at least the asymmetric cryptographic key information (e.g., in an integral elliptical curve and/or envelope encryption process, in dependence on at least the RSA and/or ECDHE asymmetric key information), without providing the intermediary with sufficient asymmetric key information to decrypt the processed information.